 SQL Aliases: Columns

 You use aliases on column names.
-This lets you change the name of a column in the output of a query.
-Column aliases are used with aggregate functions.
+Column name aliases lets you change the name of a column in the output of a query.

 Let’s take a look at two tables in our example database.
 These databases are called employees and branches.

 |Geoff||Senior Sales Associate||1||38000||1||San Francisco|